-Traffic signal was turning orange, I stepped on accelerator to cross the signal before it turned red.
-I missed it by nick of time.
-Impatient, restless as I am, turned the volume up to the maximum while I waited for the signal to turn green again.
+Traffic signal was turning orange, I stepped on the accelerator to cross the signal before it turned red.
+I missed it by the nick of time.
+Impatient, restless as I am, I turned the volume up to the maximum while I waited for the signal to turn green again.

-A face appeared on the side window, she knocked on the window glass with quivering hands.
+A sad looking old lady’s face appeared on the side window, she knocked on the window glass with quivering hands.
 I don’t give alms to beggars but she was not begging.
-She looked like a dignified lady, she was selling ‘agarbattis/essence stick’ on the Chirag Delhi traffic signal.
-It was late in the night, she was probably trying to make last sale of the day.
-I rolled the window down and bought a box of agarbattis.
+She appeared a dignified lady and was selling ‘agarbattis/essence stick’ on the Chirag Delhi traffic signal.
+It was late in the night, she was probably trying to make the last sale of the day.
+Her face appealed to me, I rolled the glass window down and bought a packet of agarbattis.

 I still cross that signal often.
 That lady still sells agarbattis there.
 For very long, I didn’t look at her to avoid evil omen.
-I was too sacred to look at her, it wasn’t her fault but how do you convince a grieving heart.
+I hated her and was too sacred to even look at her, it wasn’t her fault but how do you convince a grieving heart.

 Time has healed the wounds.
-I am not scared of her anymore but I still don’t have courage to buy agarbattis from her.
-I don’t think, I can ever be that brave.
+I don’t hate her and I am not scared of her anymore but I still don’t have courage to buy agarbattis from her.
+I don’t think I can ever be that brave.